buttercrab/hyeo-ung-lang/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     build        Compiles hyeong code
-    check    Parse your code and check if you are right debug    Debug your code command by command help     Prints this message or the help of the given subcommand(s) run      Run hyeong code directly
+    check        Parse your code and check if you are right debug        Debug your code command by command help         Prints this message or the help of the given subcommand(s) install      Install hyeong before build (need once) run          Run hyeong code directly
+    uninstall    Uninstall hyeong before build
 ```

 # How to install